+What’s the Difference Between Probiotics vs Antibiotics?
 The Answer is in Your “Gut”

 Others are good for you, helping you breakdown your food into digestible parts and keeping you regular.
 With all these bacteria in one place, it’s no surprise that your gut (your stomach and intestines) is one of the major focal points of your immune system, which is designed to protect you from infections.
 In fact, your gut houses more immune cells than just about any other part of your body.

 Your “Gut” is Teaming with Bacteria, But Why?

 While we tend to think of the inside of the intestines (the “lumen”) as inside of us, it is actually exposed.
 When we eat and drink, we expose our intestine to countless amounts of bacteria.
 Our body protects us in a couple of different ways.
 The intestinal lining provides a physical barrier that keeps pathogens (bad bacteria, viruses, and parasites) from entering the body.
-When this structure breaks down, which can happen when you are ill, you can get “leaky gut”, where pathogens have an easier time entering your body.
+When this structure breaks down, which can happen when you are ill, you can get “leaky gut”.
+This makes it easier for pathogens to enter your body.
 The same thing happens to your gums when you have gum disease.

-Antiobiotics Kill Bacteria and Can Cause Stomach Problems
+Antibiotics Kill Bacteria and Can Cause Stomach Problems

 Probiotics Repopulate the Good Bacteria in Your “Gut”

-Taking Probiotics Helps Counteract Anbiotics Side Effects
+Taking Probiotics Helps Counteract Antibiotics Side Effects

-Accordingly, researchers have looked at using probiotic supplements to combat antibiotic-associated diarrhea (AAD).
+Many people wonder “can I take probiotics while I’m on antibiotics?”
+Well researchers have looked at using probiotic supplements to combat antibiotic-associated diarrhea (AAD).
 In a recent issue of the Journal of the American Medical Association(JAMA), researchers took 63 of these studies—which represents over 11,000 patients—to see whether using probiotics can help with AAD.
 Susanne Hempel, PhD, of the Southern California Evidence-Based Practice Center, and colleagues found that probiotics helped decrease the risk of developing AAD by 42%.

 The study is important for a few reasons.
-First, it’s enormous.
-Combining the results from 60 studies eliminates a lot of the individual flaws with smaller studies.
-A study this large means it is very unlikely that the statistical analysis will be in error (which happens from time to time).
+First, it’s huge.
+Combining the results from 60 different studies eliminates a lot of the individual flaws with smaller studies.
+A study this large means it is very unlikely that the statistical analysis will be in error.
 That’s why this study is in JAMA—one of the two most important medical journals in the United States (the other is the New England Journal of Medicine).